CLNE Cash-Secured Put Strategy

 - What is a cash-secured put on CLNE?

 - A cash-secured put on CLNE is the cash-secured put strategy applied to CLNE (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With CLNE stock trading near $2.00, the strikes shown on this page are snapped to the nearest listed CLNE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CLNE stock at $1.83 on the most recent close, the strikes shown on this page are snapped to the nearest listed CLNE chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CLNE cash-secured put max profit and max loss calculated?